AgustinChavero/Library-PHP-Laravel/all-documentation/endpoints/user.md

 ## GetAll

--   Everyone can see all users
+-   Only an loged person can see all users

         http://127.0.0.1:8000/api/user/

+-   To see all users you need to send by headers:

+    -   Authorization

+            Bearer 1|kHLH6JDjycTzkAFTroCgZylOeTI9o4kFIz9Ahj3p0a1a15bf

 ## GetOne